Security comes with a price tag

 |Overall test result:||SAFE|

 |Netflix:||PASSED (Unblocks Netflix 1/3)|

 |Encryption/protocols:||AES-256/SOCKS5/IPsec/PPTP/OpenVPN UDP & TCP|

 ☑ Location and jurisdiction

-Seeing as the point of a VPN is to prevent online monitoring and tracking by security agencies and criminal elements alike, it is always critical to dig into the more mundane aspects of your VPN provider like — what country is the company based in, and what are the privacy laws in place?
+Seeing as the point of a VPN is to prevent online monitoring and tracking by corporations and criminal elements alike, it is always critical to dig into the more mundane aspects of your VPN provider like — what country is the company based in, and what are the privacy laws in place?

 Perfect Privacy’s parent company, Vectura Data Management Limited, is based in Switzerland: a country that has a strong privacy reputation.
 Swiss-based VPN companies are not compelled to retain data or logs on their customers, and as such, no personally identifiable data beyond what is provided at signup is stored on their servers.

 Readers with even a passing knowledge of the risks of poor internet privacy must appreciate the location of Perfect Privacy: not being a member of the Fourteen Eyes Alliance — a group of nations who collectively spy on the activities of their citizens.